 - Degree certificate (bachelor in mechanical engineering or similar)

 - Transcript of studies

 - Language certificate

 In mechanical engineering, you will meet some of the smartest people on the planet who come to Germany to introduce new ideas and establish technology companies.

-Choose a university
+1) Choose university

 Entry requirements might differ with each university, make sure you check your preferable college for conditions and application process.